wayfair/pylift/docs/installation.rst

    scipy >= 1.0.0
    xgboost >= 0.6a2

 A ``requirements.txt`` file is included in the parent directory of the github repo that contains these lower-limit package versions, as these are the versions we have most extensively tested pylift on, but newer versions generally appear to work.

-At the moment, the package must be built from source.
-This means cloning the repo and installing, using the following commands:
+The package can be built from source (for the latest version) or simply sourced from pypi.
+To install from source, clone the repo and install, using the following commands:

 ::